A Simple Method for Predicting Covariance Matrices of Financial Returns: GARCH and MGARCH

-More recently, multivariate extensions of the GARCH predictor have been proposed; see, \eg, \cite{bollerslev_engle_1988,bollerslev_1986,engle_kroner_1995,FF_MGARCH,OGARCH,GOGARCH,CCC,DCC}.
-There are several ways of extending the GARCH predictor to a multivariate or vector setting.
-The most commonly used multivariate GARCH (MGARCH) predictor is the dynamic conditional correlation (DCC) predictor.
-The DCC GARCH predictor expresses the covariance matrix at time $t$ as
+\paragraph{MGARCH.} There are several ways of extending the GARCH predictor to a multivariate or vector setting.
+The most popular is the dynamic conditional correlation (DCC) predictor~\citep{DCC}, which is a two-step approach described below.

-where $D_t$ is a diagonal matrix of standard deviations, and $R_t$ is the correlation matrix of the standardized returns.
-DCC GARCH then models the diagonal elements of $D_t$ as separate univariate GARCH processes, and the covariance matrix corresponding to $R_t$ as a constrained multivariate GARCH process.
-The DCC GARCH predictor was introduced in~\cite{DCC} and has become a popular alternative amongst MGARCH predictors due to its interpretability.

-Several other MGARCH predictors have been proposed in the literature.
-The most straightforward generalization is the VEC predictor, where the covariance matrix is vectorized and each element is modeled as a GARCH process with dependencies on all other elements~\cite{bollerslev_engle_1988}.
-However, this extension requires estimating $n(n+1)(n(n+1)+1)/2$ parameters for an $n$-dimensional covariance matrix, which can be impractical even for a few assets.
+Many other MGARCH predictors have been proposed.
+The most straightforward generalization from the univariate to multivariate predictors is the VEC predictor, where the covariance matrix is vectorized and each element is modeled as a GARCH process with dependencies on all other elements~\citep{bollerslev_engle_1988}.
+However, this extension requires estimating $n(n+1)(n(n+1)+1)/2 \approx n^4/2$ parameters, which can be impractical even for modest values of $n$.

-Following the VEC extension of GARCH, MGARCH approaches have been proposed in two lines of development~\cite{silvennoinen2009multivariate}.
-The first line involves models that impose restrictions on the parameters of the VEC predictor, including DVEC~\cite{bollerslev_1986}, BEKK~\cite{engle_kroner_1995}, FF-MGARCH~\cite{FF_MGARCH}, O-GARCH~\cite{OGARCH}, and GO-GARCH~\cite{GOGARCH}, to name some.
-However, these predictors have been shown to be hard to fit and can yield inconsistent estimates~\cite{brooks_2003}.
+Following the VEC extension of GARCH, multivariate GARCH (MGARCH) predictors have been proposed in two lines of development~\citep{silvennoinen2009multivariate}.
+The first line involves models that impose restrictions on the parameters of the VEC predictor, including DVEC~\citep{bollerslev_1986}, BEKK~\citep{engle_kroner_1995}, FF-MGARCH~\citep{FF_MGARCH}, O-GARCH~\citep{OGARCH}, and GO-GARCH~\citep{GOGARCH}, to name some.
+However, these predictors have been shown to be hard to fit and can yield inconsistent estimates~\citep{brooks_2003}.
 (These inconsistencies may not have much practical impact.)
+For detailed reviews of MGARCH predictors we refer the reader to~\citep{silvennoinen2009multivariate, garch_survey}